CACS Sustainability Awards

 To formally recognize the contributions of those helping the campus meet its sustainability goals, the Committee annually provides awards to faculty, staff, and students that have done outstanding work.
 The campus community is indebted to the hard work of students, staff, and faculty making Berkeley a more sustainable place to work, live, and play.
 Nominations can be made for groups or individuals and are open to the entire Cal community.

-See the 2013 nomination form for more information on criteria and to submit a nomination.
+See the 2014 nomination form for more information and to make your submittal.

 2013 Sustainability Award Winners